 Examines the origins of Europe in the old Roman Empire, the prominent cultural role of Christianity, the development of feudalism, the emergence of universities, the development of strong monarchies, and the gradual breakup and transformation of Western Christendom.
-Prerequisites: HIST 101, 102.
+Prerequisite: HIST 205 or 206.